aneeshbhattacharya/DanceAnyWay/README.md

 # DanceAnyWay: Synthesizing Beat-Guided 3D Dances With Randomized Temporal Contrastive Learning

-This is the readme to use the official code for the paper [DanceAnyWay: Synthesizing Beat-Guided 3D Dances With Randomized Temporal Contrastive Learning].
+This is the readme to use the official code for our [AAAI 2024](https://aaai.org/aaai-conference/) paper "DanceAnyWay: Synthesizing Beat-Guided 3D Dances With Randomized Temporal Contrastive Learning".
-Code is coming soon!
+Code and models coming soon!

 <!-- Please use the following citation if you find our work useful: -->
 <!-- ```